operator-framework/operator-sdk/doc/user-guide.md

 This guide walks through an example of building a simple memcached-operator using tools and libraries provided by the Operator SDK.

+This guide covers the workflow of creating and deploying an operator written in Go.
+See the [Ansible User Guide](ansible_user_guide).

 ## Prerequisites

 - [dep][dep_tool] version v0.5.0+.